-No. Environmental/ Activity Project Phase Impact Mitigation Measures Responsible Monitoring indicators Responsible Annual Cost 1 Social Impact Location Party for implementation Party for monitoring (USD) across highways and other major roads. e) All company vehicles used in the transportation equipment to and away from the site shall be in sound mechanical conditions.
-Evidence shall always be provided by recording the status of the vahicle in the Daily Vahicle Inspection Form (Annex 4) before usage. f) All drivers to be employed by the Developer or Contractor shall be qualified, skilled with valid g) Disruptions to public access shall be identified 6/ in the Contractor's Traffic Management Plan, under which suitable notice of intending delays and approved prior to commencing work.
-All road closures shall be separately notified and b) agreed with the Municipality administration. is closed for a period of 2 hours or more, the owner shall be informed at least 24 hours in i) advance.
-1) stations, and other public institutions shall be maintained through the use of steel road plates over open trenches.
+In the content of t No. Environmental/ Activity Project Phase Impact Mitigation Measures Responsible Monitoring indicators Responsible Annual Cost 1 All concepts which would not be transportation of continuous more than the continuous more and in the transportation of continuous more than the continuous more and in the continuous more than the continuous more and in the continuous more than the continuous more continuous more than the contin Social Impact Location Party for monitoring (USD) activities from interfering with school activities. g) The workers shall not be allowed to interface with the students of the affected schools.
+The Code of conduct that shall be signed by all workers and will have a requirement of workers not interacting with school children.
+Social Impact Impact on Education (schools and learning Excavations and pipe laying Contraction of the Location f) g) h) i) j) k) c) d) e) e) across highways and other major roads.
+All company vehicles used in the transportation of construction workers, material and equipment to and away from the site shall be in sound mechanical conditions.
+Evidence shall always be provided by recording the status of the vehicle in the Daily Vehicle Inspection Form (Annex 4) before usage.
+All drivers to be employed by the Developer or Contractor shall be qualified, skilled with valid driving permits.
+Disruptions to public access shall be identified in the Contractor's Traffic Management Plan, under which suitable notice of intending delays and closures are given to all concerned parties and approved prior to commencing work.
+All road closures shall be separately notified and agreed with the Municipality administration.
+Where access to or from an individual property is closed for a period of 2 hours or more, the owner shall be informed at least 24 hours in advance.
+Vehicular access to and from hospitals, police stations, and other public institutions shall be maintained through the use of steel road plates over open trenches.
 Pedestrian access to schools, health facilities, and other premises frequently accessed by the public will be maintained with the use of walking boards.
-J) maximum of 30km/hr areas near sensitive facilities. k) Works near sensitive facilities shall only be limited to day time (7am to 6pm).
-11. Impact on Education Excavations and pipe Construction Within or near schools a) Schools shall be sensitized on the need to keep Contractor Schools engagement plans MWE, NEMA, MoLGSD, Costs of (schools and learning laying Contruction of the off construction sites. and reports DLGs hoarding of process) booster station b) Working schedule shall be consulted with the school administrator to avoid critical quite Code of conduct developed site already hours.
-The working schedule shall be designed and signed incorporated considering the school schedule and any potential adjustsments needed to minimize any BoQs disturbances to student education and learning Construction site at Wairaka performance. noarded on (c) workers to be instructed to observe silence while working across sections of the project Child protection policy and transmission line which are considered developed and implemented 5 nearby schools. (a) below 18 years and any pupil or student above 18 shall not be employed during school time.
-Students above 18 years can be employed only during holidays. e) Workers shall be required to strictly adhere to Ð the code of conduct designed for the project 1) shall be hoarded off and a new gate created near the main gate to avoid construction activities. g) The workers shall not be allowed to interface Code of conduct that shall be signed by all workers and will have a requirement of 12 Potential abild abus- Employment Construction At all prainet aiter workers not interacting with school children.
-Contractor Child Protection D-line - 1 MWE NEMA M-LCOD 12. rotentiai chiid aduse Interractions of Construction At an project sites (a) MWE and provided to all the contractors and Contractor Plan DLGs - workers with school management to discourage the communities 1 1 1 1 1
+The vehicle speed Ishall be limited to a maximum of 30km/hr areas near sensitive facilities.
+Works near sensitive facilities shall only be limited to day time (7am to 6pm).
+Schools shall be sensitized on the need to keep off construction sites.
+Working schedule shall be consulted with the school administrator to avoid critical quite hours.
+The working schedule shall be designed considering the school schedule and any potential adjustsments needed to minimize any disturbances to student education and learning performance.
+Workers to be instructed to observe silence while working across sections of the project and transmission line which are considered nearby schools.
+The contractor shall not employ any person below 18 years and any pupil or student above 18 shall not be employed during Party for implementation Schools engagement plans and reports Code of conduct developed and signed Construction site at Wairaka hoarded off Child protection policy Party for monitoring MWE, NEMA, MoLGSD, Costs of hoarding of construction site already incorporated in civil works g) activities from interfering with school activities.
+The workers shall not be allowed to interface with the students of the affected schools.
+The Code of conduct that shall be signed by all workers and will have a requirement of Interractions of workers with MWE and provided to all the contractors and school management to discourage the 12.
+Potential child abuse Interractions of Construction At all project sites a) A child protection plan will be developed by MWE and provided to all the contractors and Contractor Child Protection Policy and Plan 1 -